Introducing Edgio Applications v7Find out what's new.

 4module.exports = {

-5 // The name of the site in Edgio to which this app should be deployed.
+5 // The name of the property in Edgio to which this app should be deployed.

 6 name: 'my-custom-property.com',